arturomorarioja/py_library_api_v3/README.md

 ## Execution
 1. Start Docker Desktop
-2. In the command line, run `docker-compose up -d`.
+2. In the command line, run `docker-compose up -d`

 The API will be available at `http://localhost:8080`.

-The API will be available at `http://localhost:8080`.
+## Testing
+A Postman collection and the corresponding Postman environment are included in the `postman` folder.

 ## Data reset
 In case a data reset is necessary, the original database is at `data/librarylite_original.db`.
 It can be copied to `data/librarylite.db`.
 A Docker image rebuild might be necessary for a full database reset.